Ecommerce experts at Blume, Doe Lashes, Kuru Footwear, and more identify 15 ways DTC brands can make their day-to-day operations easier.

 10. Stick to the distribution channels that make sense

 While most brands start as digitally native vertical brands (DNVBs), as they expand, many see retail or marketplaces as new avenues for growth.
-However, adding more sales channels adds more complexity to your daily operations.
+However, merchandising your products and adding more sales channels adds more complexity to your daily operations.

 And do you really need that right now?